pxsloot/spinnewiel_vos_parts/README.md

-Designer Sebastiaan Vos had his own ideas about spinning wheels and designed and built a tower model spinning wheel stripped to its essence, with a few clever details that show Vos really understands the craft of fiber spinning.
+Designer Sebastiaan Vos had his own ideas about spinning wheels and designed and built a tower model spinning wheel stripped to its essence, with a few clever details.

-I found my own VO&S in a kringloop, with only one bobbin and random bits of hardware for leading the yarn along the flight.
-After a short while things started breaking and ergonomics wheren't great and it became apparent that I needed to come up with something better.
+I found my own VO&S in a kringloop, with only one bobbin.
+The flight had random bits of hardware for leading the yarn on the bobbin.
+After a short while things started breaking and ergonomics wheren't great so I came up with this.

 So here is the openscad script to generate an stl file.
 Use 100% infill when printing to make the part more robust.
 There's some forces involved when